Ensiferum: Victory Songs and Meiju's departure (2006−2009)

-The recording of the third studio album, called Victory Songs, took place between November 2006 and early 2007, and was released on 20 April 2007.
-A single titled "One More Magic Potion" (after the track of the same name) was released on 7 February.
-Following the album's release, the band released through the producer's MySpace page, a music video for the song "Ahti", which included all band members featured as extras.
+The third studio album, Victory Songs, was recorded between November 2006 and early 2007, and released on 20 April 2007.
+The single "One More Magic Potion" (after the track of the same name) was released on 7 February.
+Following the album's release, the band released through the producer's MySpace page, a music video for the song "Ahti", which included the band members as extras.
 The video was released after the album release due to video filming problems.

 On 10 September 2007, it was announced that keyboardist Meiju Enho would leave the band.
 This was posted in a bulletin on their MySpace page and later confirmed on their website.
 The band used Emmi Silvennoinen of Exsecratus as a touring fill-in.
-Silvennoinen later became a permanent member of the band during the recording of the From Afar album.
+Silvennoinen later became a permanent member during the recording of the From Afar album.

 Ensiferum headlined the Paganfest tour in Europe and North America in 2008.
-Others playing the tour included Týr and Eluveitie, with Moonsorrow and Korpiklaani also joining them on the European part of the tour, and Turisas in North America.
-They also supported Megadeth on the opening night of their United Abominations – Tour of Duty European tour.
-Ensiferum also supported Amon Amarth on their North American Twilight of the Thunder God tour.
+Others playing the tour included Týr and Eluveitie, with Moonsorrow and Korpiklaani joining them on the European part of the tour, and Turisas in North America.
+They supported Megadeth on the opening night of their United Abominations – Tour of Duty European tour.
+Ensiferum supported Amon Amarth on their North American Twilight of the Thunder God tour.

 Shortly before their Russian tour in 2008, Lindroos fell "seriously ill" and was unable to participate.
-The band hired ex-bassist Jukka-Pekka Miettinen to assume Lindroos' guitar duties, while bassist Sami Hinkka took over his lead vocal duties for the tour.
+The band hired ex-bassist Jukka-Pekka Miettinen to play guitar, while bassist Sami Hinkka took over lead vocals for the tour.

-In the first half of 2009, Ensiferum performed at a string of festivals including Frostrock in Belgium, Finnish Metal Expo and Tuska Open Air in Finland, Winterfire, Rocktower, Legacy and Rock am Härtsfeldsee in Germany, Summer Nights in Austria, and Z7 Metal Dayz in Switzerland.
-In June and July they toured North America as part of the Summer Slaughter Tour with Necrophagist, Darkest Hour, Suffocation, Blackguard, Dying Fetus, Beneath the Massacre, Origin, and Winds of Plague.
+In the first half of 2009, Ensiferum performed at festivals including Frostrock in Belgium, Finnish Metal Expo and Tuska Open Air in Finland, Winterfire, Rocktower, Legacy and Rock am Härtsfeldsee in Germany, Summer Nights in Austria, and Z7 Metal Dayz in Switzerland.
+In June and July, they toured North America as part of the Summer Slaughter Tour with Necrophagist, Darkest Hour, Suffocation, Blackguard, Dying Fetus, Beneath the Massacre, Origin, and Winds of Plague.
 In August, they performed at the Global East Rock Festival in Ukraine, Ankkarock and Jurassic Rock in Finland, and Let's Open Air in Turkey.